 - Copycat Pizza Hut Pizza Sauce for dipping

-- 1 large egg mixed with 1 tbsp water and a pinch of salt (for egg wash)
+- 1 large egg mixed with 1 tablespoon water and a pinch of salt (for egg wash)

 - sauteed onions, peppers, mushrooms, or any other thing you'd like to add to your pepperoni bread (optional)